 Once your Group is a Collaboration Group, go to the Members tab in the groups Admin Panel.

 Click the Add Member + button to view a set of links that you can copy and send to members of other organisations via email to invite a single user or the entire organisation to join your Group.
 Only an organisation admin can accept an organisation invitation.

-You can use the regenerate links button to disable all existing links and generate a new set.
+You can use the Regenerate Signup Links button to disable all existing links and generate a new set.

 Once they have clicked the link they will get a confirmation box where they can confirm the join request.